-Counselor – Residential Program
+Counselor/Teaching Assistant – Residential Program

-The goal of SIG is to provide an exceptional three week experience by creating a community of student learners who share common interests, abilities, and goals.
-It is the team responsibility to promote a safe environment where students can grow intellectually, socially, and emotionally.
+The goal of SIG is to provide an exceptional three-week experience by creating a community of student learners who share common interests, abilities, and goals.
+It is the team responsibility to promote a safe environment for students to grow intellectually, socially, and emotionally.

 - Attends and participates in the Final Program Ceremony.

 - Attends and participates in the SIG closing day procedures.

 - Adheres to the policies of the Summer Institute for the Gifted.
 Maintains staff curfew and lights out of 12:30 a.m., no alcohol consumption on campus, zero tolerance of inappropriate sexual conduct, no illegal use of drugs, disorderly behavior, and avoids use of all profanity.